Visible Lagrangians for Hitchin Systems and Pillowcase Covers: Parallelogram-tiled surfaces and pillowcase covers

-Similarly, we can associate a singular flat metric to a quadratic differential $(X,q)$, where $X$ is a Riemann surfaces and $q \in H^0(X,K_X^2)$.
+Similarly, we can associate a singular flat metric to a quadratic differential $(X,q)$, where $X$ is a Riemann surfaces and \smash{$q \in H^0\bigl(X,K_X^2\bigr)$}.
 A flat coordinate at $x \in X\setminus Z(q)$ is a holomorphic coordinate $z$ at $x$, such that $q= \d z ^{\otimes 2}$.
 In this case, the coordinate functions are compositions of translations and reflections.
 It extends to a singular flat metric on $X$ by cone points of cone angle $(k+2)\pi$ at a zero of $q$ of order $k$.
 This is a so-called half-translation surface.
-When $q$ has simple zeros only, the spectral curve defined in section~\ref{sec:hitchin-systems} is referred to as the canonical cover of $(X,q)$ from this point of view.
-It is the unique branched double cover of $X$, such that the pullback of $q$ has a square-root.
-(Here we consider $\lambda$ as a section of $K_\Sigma$ instead of $\pi^*K_X$ as in section~\ref{sec:hitchin-systems}.
+When $q$ has simple zeros only, the spectral curve defined in Section~\ref{sec:hitchin-systems} is referred to as the canonical cover of~$(X,q)$ from this point of view.
+It is the unique branched double cover of $X$, such that the pullback of~$q$ has a square-root.
+(Here we consider $\lambda$ as a~section of $K_\Sigma$ instead of $\pi^*K_X$ as in Section~\ref{sec:hitchin-systems}.
 We have $\pi^*K_X=K_\Sigma(-R)$.
 Hence, if $q$ has simple zeros, then the abelian differential $\lambda$ has double zeros at all branch points.)

 We say that a quadratic differential $(X,q)$ is of type $\mu(q) = (m_1,\dots,m_n)$ if the orders of the zeros of the differential are $m_1,\dots,m_n$.
-We will use exponential notation if multiple $m_i$ agree, i.e. we write $(1^{4g(X)-4})$ for $(1, \dots, 1)$.
+We will use exponential notation if multiple $m_i$ agree, i.e., we write \smash{$\bigl(1^{4g(X)-4}\bigr)$} for $(1, \dots, 1)$.

-In the following, particularly symmetric (half-)translation surfaces play a special role: Parallelogram-tiled surfaces and pillowcase covers.
+In the following, particularly symmetric (half-)translation surfaces play a special role: Para\-llelo\-gram-tiled surfaces and pillowcase covers.
 We obtain coordinates on the stratum of abelian differentials with fixed distribution of zeros by recording periods.
 The periods of $(\Sigma,\lambda)$ in $H^1(\Sigma,Z(\lambda),\CC)$ are given by

 and local coordinates, the so called \emph{period coordinates}, are given by the image of a basis of relative homology under this map.
 The coordinate changes of period coordinates are induced by diffeomorphisms of $(\Sigma,Z(\lambda))$ and hence preserve the lattice